-PSY 150 General Psychology

-Prerequisite: RED 090 or ENG 095 or DRE 098 3 0 0 3 Corequisite: None
+PSY 150 General Psychology 3 0 0 3 Prerequisite: RED 090 or ENG 095 Corequisite: None or DRE 098

 This course provides an overview of the scientific study of human behavior.
 Topics include history, methodology, biopsychology, sensation, perception, learning, motivation, cognition, abnormal behavior, personality theory, social psychology, and other relevant topics.
 Upon completion, students should be able to demonstrate a basic knowledge of the science of psychology.
-This course has been approved for transfer under the CAA as a general education course in.
-Social/Behavioral Sciences.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
 This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
 This is a Universal General Education Transfer Component (UGETC) course.
-This course is also available through the Virtual Learning Community (VLC).
 (F., Sp., S.)